solana-foundation/developer-content/content/guides/games/saving-game-state.md

     }
 ```

-This is how this would look like from a js client:
+This is how this would look like from a JS client:

 ```js
 const wallet = useAnchorWallet();